tsinghua-fib-lab/KDD2025/readme.md

-# City-wide Origin-Destination Matrix Generation via Graph Denoising Diffusion.
+# City-wide Origin-destination Matrix Generation via Cascaded Graph Denoising Diffusion.

-This repo contains the codes and data for our submitted KDD'23 research track paper under review.
+This repo contains the codes and data for our submitted KDD'25 applied data science track paper under review.

 The models are trained on RTX3090-24G.